mozilla-extensions/aboutsync/README.md

 The easiest way to develop/debug this is:

 * Clone the git repo locally.
 * In about:debugging, Load the extension by selecting the `chrome.manifest` file
 * Open chrome://aboutsync/content/index.html (or use the new "About Sync" entry created in the "Tools" menu)
-* When using the addon this way, you can make changes to the HTML/CSS/JS and press the refrsh button in the `about:debugging` it will be picked up automatically.
+* When using the addon this way, you can make changes to the HTML/CSS/JS and press the refresh button in the `about:debugging` panel.
+It will be picked up automatically.

 Other notes:
 * To see verbose debug messages from bootstrap.js, create a boolean preference "extensions.aboutsync.verbose" to true - message will be sent to the browser console.
 Note that console.log etc can be used in the "data" JS.